Room to Read: History

 Wood and Shrestha worked with rural communities to build schools called School Room and established libraries called Reading Room.
 They later expanded beyond libraries, to begin the Girls' Education program in 2000, which focuses on young girls and provides a long-term commitment to their education.

 In 2001, Ganju launched Room to Read in Vietnam.

-Since then, Room to Read's operations have expanded to include 20 countries.
+Geetha Murali joined Room to Read in 2009 as a manager and was appointed chief executive officer in 2018.

+In December 2021, John Wood stepped down from the global board of directors of Room to Read.

+In 2024, the writer Jacinta Kerketta turned down the Room to Read Young Author award; she said this was because of Room to Read's ties to Boeing.

 Programs

-Room to Read's Literacy Program supports literacy development for primary school students.
-The organization works with local authors and illustrators to create and distribute children's books.
-It also introduced an online learning platform called Literacy Cloud during the COVID-19 pandemic.

-Through its Girls' Education Program, Room to Read supports girls with resources, mentorship and a life skills curriculum that helps them overcome challenges to education.
+Room to Read implements literacy programs aimed at developing reading skills and fostering an interest in reading among children.
+Its gender equality programs focus on supporting adolescents, particularly girls, in building life skills that promote gender equality.
+The organization delivers and scales its programs both directly and through partnerships, with core areas of focus including curriculum and content development, educator training and coaching, delivery systems, and research and evaluation.

 Impact

-Since its inception in 2000, Room to Read has reached 32 million children in underserved communities around the world: